Round Rock Probate Lawyer

 Losing a loved one is one of the most devastating things a person can experience.
 Dealing with legal formalities and court procedures is an unfortunate byproduct of someone’s passing, and you may be expected to manage probate – the process for settling a deceased person’s estate.

 At The J.D.
 Wilson Law Firm, we are here for you in this difficult moment.
-Our Round Rock probate lawyer knows what you are going through and can provide the empathetic guidance you need to navigate each stage of the process.
-We have an in-depth understanding of the complexities and requirements involved in probate cases and will leverage our knowledge to make estate settlement as straightforward and painless as possible.
+Our Round Rock estate planning lawyer knows what you are going through and can provide the empathetic guidance you need to navigate each stage of the process.
+Our attorneys have an in-depth understanding of the complexities and requirements involved in probate cases and will leverage our knowledge to make estate settlement as straightforward and painless as possible.

 The personal representative has numerous responsibilities during probate, including:

 - Notifying Heirs, Beneficiaries, and Creditors.
 The personal representative must inform anyone who potentially stands to inherit property of the decedent’s passing.
 They must also make a reasonable effort to alert creditors of the decedent’s death so that they have an opportunity to bring claims against the estate.

 - Inventorying Assets.
 The personal representative must catalog and appraise the decedent’s property within 90 days of their appointment.
 This may be difficult if the decedent does not leave accurate records detailing where their assets are located.
 The inventorying process can also be challenging for especially large or complex estates.

 - Settling Debts.
 Most people will still have obligations when they pass away, and the personal representative must work with creditors to resolve these debts.
 In some cases, the decedent will set aside funds to settle these affairs.
 If no funds are available, the personal representative may need to seek permission from the court to liquidate certain estate assets.
 The personal representative must also file the decedent’s final tax return and use estate assets to pay any resulting liability.